ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 ```bash
 $ docker run -d --name=grafana -p 3000:3000 grafana/grafana
 ```
-For more information refer [Grafana in Docker Hub](https://hub.docker.com/r/grafana/grafana/).
+For more information, go to [Grafana in Docker Hub](https://hub.docker.com/r/grafana/grafana/).

 2. Go to <http://localhost:3000/> to access the Grafana dashboard running on Docker.